Storage and backup of Bitvise SSH Server configuration

 To manually backup the password cache, open the Manage password cache interface from the Server tab in the SSH Server Control Panel, under Password cache.
 Under More, find the option Backup items to file.

-If you need to make backups frequently, you can automate them as follows:
+If you need to make frequent backups in a way that can be restored on other computers, you can automate them as follows:

 For host keypairs, automated backups are needed only in rare situations.
 Host keys will not change unless you change them manually, or use advanced configuration options such as scriptable configuration.
 In this case, the BssCfg COM object contains methods to load, count, and export host keypairs.